1Password/scim-examples/beta/google-cloud-run/README.md

 </details>
 <br />

-Similar information is presented graphically by accessing your SCIM Bridge URL in a web browser.
+Similar information is presented graphically by accessing your SCIM bridge URL in a web browser.
 Sign in with your bearer token to view status information and download container log files.

 ## Step 5: Connect your identity provider

 > [!IMPORTANT]
 > **If Google Workspace is your identity provider**, additional steps are required: [connect your 1Password SCIM Bridge to Google Workspace](./google-workspace/README.md).

-To finish setting up automated user provisioning, [connect your identity provider to your SCIM Bridge](https://support.1password.com/scim/#step-3-connect-your-identity-provider).
+To finish setting up automated user provisioning, [connect your identity provider to your SCIM bridge](https://support.1password.com/scim/#step-3-connect-your-identity-provider).

-## Update your SCIM Bridge
+## Update your SCIM bridge

 > [!IMPORTANT]
-> **If Google Workspace is your identity provider**, alternate steps are required: [update your SCIM Bridge when Google Workspace is your IdP](./google-workspace/README.md#update-your-scim-bridge-when-google-workspace-is-your-idp)
+> **If Google Workspace is your identity provider**, alternate steps are required: [update your SCIM bridge when Google Workspace is your IdP](./google-workspace/README.md#update-your-scim-bridge-when-google-workspace-is-your-idp)

 1. Sign in to the Google Cloud console and activate Cloud Shell: <https://console.cloud.google.com?cloudshell=true>

-2. Redeploy your SCIM Bridge using the latest version of the Cloud Run services YAML from this directory in our repository:
+2. Redeploy your SCIM bridge using the latest version of the Cloud Run services YAML from this directory in our repository:

     ```sh
     curl --silent --show-error \